ese-detkin-lab/ese5190-2022-lab2-into-the-void-star/README.md

     Katrina Ji
     Tested on: MacBook Pro (14-inch, 2021), macOS Monterey 12.6

+## LAB 2A: Katrina Ji, Worked with: Yuchen Wang

 ## LAB WRITEUP: due Monday, Oct 17 at 8:30 AM ET on Github
 Include the following files in your repo:
 - 3.3: Photos or scans of your annotated code printouts